owendhkim/owendhkim.github.io/_posts/2024-05-23-integrating-nutch-solr.md

 There are two binary executables inside the bin directory, you can use bin/nutch to crawl step by step or you can use bin/crawl to set up an automative crawl.

-Step by step:
+Crawling step by step:
 1. inject
 2. fetch